 - Note: If the Max Mailbox Messages option is set to 5, and the user's main mailbox already has five messages stored, then the next message sent to the user's main mailbox is bounced.
-However, if the next message is sent to a sub-mailbox instead, the message is delivered as long as there are less than five messages currently stored in the sub-mailbox. - Encoding.
+However, if the next message is sent to a sub-mailbox instead, the message is delivered as long as there are less than five messages currently stored in the sub-mailbox. - Default Message Encoding.
 Default message encoding used for sending messages.
 Default setting is Unicode (UTF-8). - Unicode (UTF-8).
 Choose this character set for multi-language mail.
 In IMail, this includes English, Chinese Simplified, Chinese Traditional, French, German, Italian, Japanese, or Spanish. - English (US-ASCII).
 For composing e-mail for English-speaking readers, based on the English alphabet. - Western European (ISO-8859-15).
-For composing e-mail in French, Italian, German, or Spanish. - Chinese Traditional (BIG5).
+For composing e-mail in French, Italian, German, or Spanish.

+- Chinese Traditional (BIG5).
 For composing e-mail in traditional Chinese. - Chinese Simplified (GB2312).
 For composing e-mail in simplified Chinese. - Japanese (ISO-2022-JP).
-For composing e-mail in Japanese. - Allow Password Change (selected by default).
+For composing e-mail in Japanese. - Enable Password Change (selected by default).
 Select to let the user change his/her password in Web Messaging. - Account Enabled (selected by default).
 Select to let the user use the e-mail account remotely through POP3 or IMAP4.
-You can clear this option to disable the account without changing the user's password or removing him/her from the domain.
+You can clear this option to disable the account without changing the user's password or removing him/her from the domain. - Require Password Change in Web Client (Not selected by default).
+This setting when set will require the user to change their password upon the next login.